udohsolomon/security_awareness/JavaScript/javascript_injection_attacks.md

 Veracode folks have a great article that covers this scenarios, please check it out [here](https://www.veracode.com/blog/secure-development/how-prevent-sql-injection-nodejs).

+## Risk Assessment

+Injection attacks always have a critical impact to the organization,resulting in data loss, corruption, disclosure to unauthorized parties and even it can lead to a full host takeover.

 ## References

 [Snyk  SQL Injection Advisory](https://snyk.io/vuln/SNYK-JS-SEQUELIZE-459751)